pachyderm/pachyderm/doc/enterprise/stats.md

 The primary and recommended way to view this information is via the Pachyderm Enterprise dashboard, which can be deployed as detailed [here](deployment.html#deploying-the-pachyderm-enterprise-edition-dashboard).
 However, the same information is available through the `inspect-datum` and `list-datum` `pachctl` commands or through their language client equivalents.

 **Note** - We recommend enabling stats for all of your pipeline and only disabling the feature for very stable, long-running pipelines.
-The persisted stats are persisted minimal in size in comparison to the actual size of your data, and none of your data is duplicated in producing the stats.
+In most cases, the debugging/maintainence benefits of the stats data will outweigh any disadvantages of storing the extra data associated with the stats.
+Also note, none of your data is duplicated in producing the stats.

 ## Enabling stats for a pipeline